 Reframe your role

-To truly become proactive you will need to reframe and broaden the EEO pratictioner’s role.
+What is an EEO practitioner?
+To truly become proactive you will need to re-frame and broaden the EEO practitioner’s role.
 Actively work to move the debate away from the day-to-day EEO issues and focus on the impact on culture and the true “cost” to the organization.
 This may require conversations with leadership because many times it’s bigger than an EEO conversation.
 When handled correctly, addressing the culture involves more than a single department the initiative should affect the entire organization.

 It’s also absolutely critical for EEO practitioners to see their role as a partner to other leaders within the organization.
 Changing behavior requires more than simply processing complaints and leadership should reinforce this position throughout the agency.
 EEO should exude confidence and authority as they build a more significant role in positioning training within the organization.